-Named the #1 ski resort for snowshoeing in North America by Snowshoe Magazine in 2012, Mt Seymour offers a variety of trails exclusively for snowshoers providing a place of beauty and solitude.
+Mt Seymour offers a variety of trails exclusively for snowshoeing, providing a place of beauty and solitude.
 Enjoy the scenic lakes, old growth forests and undulating trails with an experienced guide.

 One free chaperone for every 10 students.
 Primary classes receive one free chaperone for every 5 students.
-No additional adults on the tour.
+No additional adults are allowed on the tour.

 Meet us at Enquist Lodge and enjoy quicker access to easier trails for your youngest students.
 Stay afterwards in our Snowplay Area especially designed for primary students – build a fort and a snowman, or just play in the snow before heading back to school.

 The winter discovery snowshoe program is designed to introduce students to a winter environment.
 This is achieved by incorporating a major educational portion to the discovery tour, where students learn about what is needed to go on a winter hike, and also some extra information on the environment they are surrounded by.
 The program is broken up by games to ensure that we keep the energy high and that kids have fun.
 Overall we want the kids to have a positive experience, this might mean that the ratio of information to games might be shifted depending on the group.

 - Safe travel & preparedness (The 10 Essentials)

 - Animal adaptions for the winter environment